treolabs/treopim/docs/en/faq/general.md

 ## What is the difference between the Community Edition and the Enterprise Edition?

 There is no Enterprise Edition.
 TreoPIM is only available in one edition, the freely available “Community Edition”.
-“Enterprise Edition” is the name for the TreoPIM “Community Edition” with all installed premium modules.

 TreoPIM is also not sold as an “Enterprise Edition”.
 Each customer can only choose and buy the modules that he really needs, there is no compulsion.

 ## How are TreoPIM and TreoPIM modules licensed?